Macleans-Coding-Club/Programing-Contest/README.md

 # Programing-Contest
-Please share your solution for each of the questions
+Please share your solution for the questions